Frozen Shoulder Surgery and

 Cold is recommended to reduce pain, swelling and tissue damage.
 Many doctors, surgeons and physical therapists consider cold to be the gold standard for treatment of inflammation and pain.
 On-going cold treatments can reduce, or even eliminate, the need for NSAIDs or other medications that can be harmful to your body.

-Cold therapy is known and trusted by most medical professionals.
+The application of a Cold Compress or Ice Pack is known and trusted by most medical professionals.
 This is why for years doctors, trainers and other medical professionals have recommended RICE (Rest, Ice, Compression, Elevation) to treat the pain and swelling of fresh injuries, chronic pain, after any re-injury, and especially after surgery.

-Effective Cold Therapy slows nerve and cell function - reducing the swelling that blocks blood vessels from doing their job.
+A Cold Compress or Ice Pack slows nerve and tissue function - reducing the swelling that blocks blood vessels from doing their job.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold compression therapy cellular break-down and tissue damage continues as the cells don't get the oxygen they need to survive.
+This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begin to break-down.
+Without cold compression, tissue break-down continues as they don't get the oxygen they need to survive.
 By limiting the amount of damage done to your shoulder joint capsule after surgery, you also limit the amount of healing that needs to occur.
 This is a very important step to heal frozen shoulder injuries faster and with less pain after surgery!
 This is why you need to treat your shoulder after surgery, when you notice pain / swelling / inflammation, or directly after a re-injury.
 Applying a Cold Compress right away will stop the damage immediately and unblock your blood vessels to let your body's natural blood flow in to start healing the tissue.

 Use A Cold Compress or Ice Pack:

-- 24 to 72 hours after your initial injury or when you first notice pain and swelling in or around your injured shoulder to stop cellular damage, relieve pain, and decrease swelling.
+- 24 to 72 hours after your initial injury or when you first notice pain and swelling in or around your injured shoulder to stop tissue damage, relieve pain, and decrease swelling.

 - After exercise, workouts or activity of any kind to prevent re-injury.